rgksugan/knowledge/3-resources/books/How AI Works.md

 > The primary goal of machine learning is to condition a model using known data so that the model produces meaningful output when given unknown data.

+> Deep learning is neural networks with many layers.

+> Data is everything in AI.
+If the data is bad, the model is bad.

+> Deep learning is large neural networks, machine language is models conditioned by data, AI is a catchall for both machine learning and deep learning.

+> All models are wrong, but some are useful.

 > Decision trees are among the few model types that readily explain themselves.

 > Correlation is when two things are linked so that the occurrence of one implies the occurrence of the other, often in a particular order.
 More concretely, correlation measures how strongly a change in one thing is associated with a change in another.